microsoft/SQL_LogScout/README.md

     - Heap and Virtual memory - collects Windows performance data about memory allocations (virtual and heap memory)performed by processes and the OS
     - Disk and File I/O - collects Windows performance data about I/O performance performed by processes and the OS
     - Filter drivers - collects performance data about filter driver activity on the system (OS)

+9. **Setup** - collects all the Basic scenario logs and all SQL Setup logs from the \Setup Bootstrap\ folders on the system.

 # Sample output